 In Biological & Nanoscale Technologies, our core capabilities are soft material research, development, and technology transition spanning across fields including organic synthesis, synthetic biology, microbial contaminations, functional additive manufacture, flexible hybrid electronics, and machine learning/optimization.

 We have already contributed to nanomaterial production and scale-up, biostabilization, better understanding of microbial contamination of materials and its mitigation, flexible materials development, sweat and water-based biological sensing approaches, functional additive manufacturing, high throughput biological analysis, and autonomous experimentation.
 Our current areas of focus now include electro-optic modulators, multiferroics, nanoelectronics, plasmonics, and metamaterials.

 Learn more about research and development in biological and nanoscale technologies by contacting us through the form below.

-The Biological & Nanoscale Technologies Division is proud mentor Carroll High School's iGEM team, the iGEM Lab Pats, who never cease to amaze UES with their dedication to their projects in synthetic biology.
+The Biological & Nanoscale Technologies Division is proud to mentor Carroll High School's iGEM team, the iGEM Lab Pats, who never cease to amaze UES with their dedication to their projects in synthetic biology.
 Besides winning awards at the iGEM competition and getting their own article published, these incredible students are committed to collaborating with other students and taking an active role in their community.